J-asper/symfony_todo_list/README.md

 https://api-platform.com

-It's a platform specializing in API requests on top of Symfony 4:
+It's a platform specializing in API requests made on top of Symfony 4:

 [API Documentation](./doc/APIPLATFORM.md)